The atmospheric boundary layer

 The representation of turbulence in the atmosphere near the surface.

 The boundary layer is defined as that part of the atmosphere that directly feels the effect of the earth's surface.
 Its depth can range from just a few metres to several kilometres depending on the local meteorology.
 Turbulence is generated in the boundary layer as the wind blows over the earth's surface and by thermals, such as those rising from land as it is heated by the sun, but also thermals associated with clouds.
 All this turbulence redistributes heat, moisture and the drag on the wind within the boundary layer, as well as pollutants and other constituents of the atmosphere.
 In so doing it plays a crucial role in modulating the weather (temperature, humidity, wind strength, air quality, etc) as we experience it, living on the surface.
 The strength of turbulent mixing is extremely variable and understanding that variability is a key aspect of boundary layer research at the Met Office.
-Much of this is modulated through interactions with the surface and so close links are maintained with those working on surface processes.
+Much of this is modulated through interactions with the surface and so close links are maintained with those working on Surface and sub-surface processes.

-Much of our research involves the use of very high resolution numerical modelling of the boundary layer using the Large Eddy Model which allows us to explore sensitivities and so improve understanding.
+Much of our research involves the use of very high resolution numerical modelling of the boundary layer using the Met Office Large Eddy Model which allows us to explore sensitivities and so improve understanding.
 An important aspect of that work is confronting these models with observations, often made by Met Office staff in Observations Based Research, or through international model intercomparison projects such as those run by GCSS and GABLS.

-to improve our understanding of physical processes in the atmospheric boundary layer
+To improve our understanding of physical processes in the atmospheric boundary layer.